Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-This section specifies our system model and gives a problem formulation of cooperative perception with communication interruption.
-A notation table is given in Table~\ref{tab:not}.
+This section introduces the foundational elements, the basic workflow and the goals of the cooperative perception system model and gives a problem formulation of cooperative perception with communication interruption issues, a not well-formulated problem in previous work, which provides the preliminary information of cooperative perception and clearly defines the problem that this work aims to address.
+The \enquote{Pipeline of Cooperative Perception} located in the lower part of Figure~\ref{fig:overview} can be referred to for a better understanding of the information flow.
+A notation table is given in Table~\ref{tab:not} to explain the meanings of the notations and the abbreviations for the proper nouns.

 We consider there are $N$ cooperation nodes, including vehicles and roadside units, in the cooperative perception system.
-Each node $a_i$ is provided with the accurate pose information and has a set of neighbour nodes $\mathcal{N}_{i}$.
-At each timestep $t$, node $a_i$ observes its surrounding environment to obtain local raw sensor data $\mathbf{X}_{i}^{(t)}$.
-Then cooperation nodes use an encoder $f_{\mathrm{encode}}$ to exact a set of desired features, denoted by $\mathbf{F}_{i}^{(t)}$, from $\mathbf{X}_{i}^{(t)}$, defined as,
+Each node, denoted as $a_i$, maintains a set of neighboring nodes $\mathcal{N}_{i}$.
+At each timestep $t$, each node $a_i$ uses an encoder $f_{\mathrm{encode}}$ to exact a set of desired features $\mathbf{F}_{i}^{(t)}$ from its local observation of surrounding environment $\mathbf{X}_{i}^{(t)}$, defined as,

-Once produced, the features will be transmitted to neighbouring nodes.
+Once generated, these features are then transmitted to neighboring nodes.

-With ideal communication, each node can successfully receive messages from all its neighbours at each timestep.
-After that, each node $a_i$ fuses its own features and received features with a fusion model $f_{\mathrm{fuse}}$ to produce a fused feature $H_{i}^{(t)}$, that is,
+With ideal communication, each node can successfully receive messages from all its neighbors at each timestep.
+Subsequently, each node $a_i$ fuses the received features and its own features using a fusion model denoted as $f_{\mathrm{fuse}}$ to generate a fused feature $H_{i}^{(t)}$, represented as:

+When considering communication interruption, we first formulate the communication interruption we study in this work.
+The communication interruption between two cooperation nodes is defined as, at a certain timestep, one node is unable to receive messages sent by another node.